exploratory-io/book/import/odbc.md

 ## 1. Set up ODBC Data Source Name (DSN)

 First, set up ODBC DSN for the database you want to connect Exploratory to.
-Following are instructions to create ODBC DSN for some of the types of databases we virified that they work.
+Following are instructions to create ODBC DSN for some of the types of databases we verified that they work.

 * [Microsoft SQL Server](https://community.exploratory.io/t/connecting-to-ms-sql-server-through-odbc-from-mac/339) (from Exploratory for Mac)
 * [Microsoft SQL Server](https://community.exploratory.io/t/connecting-to-ms-sql-server-through-odbc-from-windows/341) (from Exploratory for Windows)